bntoine/Vibe_Ribbon/README.md

 * #### Optional additional steps if you are using RetroArch (Untested but should work)

-    M3U files are playlists and are used by retro arch to make it easier to switch between disks (usually for multi disk games) using one is more convenient when switching disks.
+    M3U files are playlists and are used by retro arch to make it more convenient to switch between disks (usually for multi disk games).
 To use one follow the two steps bellow.

     Make a file named Vibe.m3u and put the filename of the game's cue file in it.
     ```sh